Computing square-free polarized abelian varieties over finite fields: The square-free case

-Let $g$ be the dimension of any abelian variety in $\AV(h)$, or equivalently let $2g$ be the degree of $h$.
+\begin{theorem} There is an equivalence of categories $\Psi\colon\Mod{h}\to\idcat{R}$. \end{theorem} \begin{proof} Let $g$ be the dimension of any abelian variety in $\AV(h)$, or equivalently let~$2g$ be the degree of $h$.
 Pick an object $(T,F)$ in $\Mod{h}$.
-Note that by definition $T$ is a $\Z[F,V]$-module.
+Note that by definition~$T$ is a $\Z[F,V]$-module.
 Since $h$ is square-free it is the minimal polynomial of $F$ and hence the morphism $F\mapsto \alpha$ induces an isomorphism $\Z[F,V]\simeq R$ and hence an $R$-module structure on $T$.
 Since $T$ is torsion-free it can be embedded in $R\otimes_\Z \Q = K$ and hence it can be identified with a sub-$R$-module $I$ of $K$.
-Since $T$ is an abelian group of rank $2g$ it follows that $I$ is a fractional $R$-ideal, hence an object of $\cI(R)$.
+Since $T$ is an abelian group of rank $2g$ it follows that $I$ is a fractional $R$-ideal, hence an object of $\idcat{R}$.
 Denote this association $(T,F)\mapsto I$ by $\Psi$.
 Observe that $\Psi$ is a functor.
-Indeed if $\vphi:(T,F)\to (T',F')$ is a morphism in $\Mod{h}$, then the compatibility rule $\vphi\circ F=F' \circ \vphi$ implies that $\Psi(\vphi)$ will be an $R$-linear morphism, as required, and that it respects composition and that it sends the identity morphism to the identity morphism.
-By construction it is clear that $\Psi$ is fully faithful and essentially surjective, hence an equivalence of categories. \end{proof} \begin{cor} If $h$ is ordinary then there is an equivalence of categories
+Indeed if $\vphi\colon(T,F)\to (T',F')$ is a morphism in $\Mod{h}$, then the compatibility rule $\vphi\circ F=F' \circ \vphi$ implies that $\Psi(\vphi)$ will be an $R$-linear morphism, as required, and that it respects composition and that it sends the identity morphism to the identity morphism.
+By construction it is clear that $\Psi$ is fully faithful and essentially surjective, hence an equivalence of categories. \end{proof}